ktbs/ktbs/doc/source/devel/ktbs_rest_tutorial.rst

 Here are the curl options used :

 ``-i``
-    Include the HTTP-header in the output.
+    Include the HTTP response headers in the output.

 ``-X``
     Specify the HTTP request method (defaults to GET) : POST, PUT, DELETE.

+``-H``
+    Add an HTTP header to the request; used here to specify the content-type.

 ``--data-binary @filename``
-    This posts data exactly as specified with no extra processing whatsoever.
-The data is supposed to be contained in the file identified by ``filename``.
+    Set the payload of the HTTP request (PUT or POST) with the content of the given file.

 kTBS Root
 ---------
-When a kTBS server is launched, it has a default kTBS Root.

-The URI of our local kTBS server is ``http://localhost:8001/``.
+The kTBS root is automatically created when the kTBS is first launched.
+Its URI is that of the kTBS server, in our case: ``http://localhost:8001/``.

 kTBS Base
 ---------